DeveloperKubilay/FrameworkBenchmarker/README.md

-# Framework Benchmark Karşılaştırması 🚀🔥
+# Framework Benchmark Comparison 🚀🔥

-Bu testte aşağıdaki framework'ler karşılaştırıldı:
+The following frameworks were compared in this test:

 - **Node.js Express**
 - **Node.js Fastify**